An Online Guide

 - The large opening in the zipper makes it easy to clean and repair a packraft from the inside.

 - Extra inflatable chambers can be inserted into the packraft’s tubes, increasing safety and all but eliminating the possibility of the boat sinking.
 Extra inflatable chambers may allow single-chamber packrafts to run rivers that legally require boats to have multiple chambers.

 Internal Storage Disadvantages

-The first downside to internal storage is cost: Alpacka charges an additional $250 for adding TiZip storage (including ultralight dry bags and internal attachment points) on a new boat, and $325 for a retrofit.
-Kokopelli charges an additional $125 for a TiZip (sans dry bags).
-Competent and brave DIY’ers can purchase a TiZip zipper online for about $70 and attempt a retrofit themselves, though this will likely void the boat’s warranty.
+The first downside to internal storage is cost: Alpacka charges an additional $150 for adding TiZip storage ($250 including ultralight dry bags and internal attachment points) on a new boat, and $325 for a retrofit.
+Kokopelli charges an additional $125.
+Competent and brave DIY’ers can purchase a TiZip zipper online for about $70 and attempt a retrofit themselves.

 The TiZip zipper adds a small amount of weight and bulk to the boat, and requires that it be folded up and stored more carefully in order to avoid excessively twisting the zipper.